 3. Don’t Write Off Big Bargain Stores

 Did you know that Costco sells tile?
-It isn’t guaranteed they will have it in stock now, but from time to time I find some pretty amazing mosaic tile.
-My kitchen backsplash was purchased at Costco for $5/sq ft.
-It is glass, travertine (a perfect match to the travertine floor) and emperador marble.
+It isn’t guaranteed they will have it in stock now, but from time to time, I find some pretty amazing mosaic tile.
+My kitchen backsplash was purchased at Costco for $5 a square foot.
+It is glass, travertine (a perfect match to the travertine floor), and emperador marble.
 It looks beautiful with my honey maple off-the-shelf cabinets from Home Depot.

 4. Spruce Up the Property With Hearty Plants & Discount Mulch

 In the spring, everyone sells plants.
 Landscaping companies, home improvement companies, even the grocery stores.
 A few well-placed plants can make a huge impression.
 My all-time favorite is the Purple Fountain Grass.
 I bought it last year when I was installing my own landscaping.
 Each plant cost me about $6.

 I live in Colorado, which is considered high desert.
 Despite what you may think, we don’t get all that much precipitation, and I was looking for drought-resistant plants.

 Enter Mr. PFG.
 He grew to an impressive 3-feet tall and 3-feet wide in only one growing season.
 Even when he was first planted, he looked beautiful.
 Another winner is Salvia, which is also drought resistant.

 Once your plants are in, cover up the surrounding areas with mulch.
 In the spring, you can find bags of mulch for around $2.50.